 Having unlocked the rest of the first pack — called the Foundation Pack —, I finished the two remaining series composing it.
 As its name indicates, the goal of this first pack is to lay a foundation to build the rest on.
 The three series in the Foundation Pack are each comprised of 10 sessions of 10, 15 and 20 minutes, respectively.
-Once I had acquired the basics, I gained access to the rest of the content, divided into four main packs:
+Once I had acquired the basics, I gained access to the rest of the content, divided into seven main packs:

 - The Pro pack, meant to deepen your practice

 At this time, the app offers 620 sessions, divided into 40 packs (eleven 30-session packs and twenty-nine 10-session packs).
 This represents between 100 and 210 hours of content, depending on the chosen session duration.

 You just feel amazing after completing a session.